ajuxtapose22/ajuxtapose22/README.md

 Hey, I'm Aaron!

 I am currently on a journey to become a Full Stack Web Developer and Software Engineer.
 I'm enthusiastic about learning and creating across various domains.
-I have a deep passion for creating music in all genres, from metal to opera.
-In my free time, you'll find me skateboarding, editing videos with visual effects, or diving into video games.
-I am excited about the endless possibilities in technology and how it intertwines with my interests in music, film, and science.
+I have a deep passion for creating music in all genres, from metal to indie folk songs.
+In my free time, you'll find me building websites/apps, skateboarding, and editing videos with visual effects.

 ---